Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 ## Prepare the sample

-1. Even if you've performed this setup previously, ensure that you have Azure Sphere SDK version 19.10 or above.
-In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
-Install [the Azure Sphere SDK Preview](https://docs.microsoft.com/azure-sphere/install/install-sdk) for Visual Studio or Windows as needed.
+1. Ensure that your Azure Sphere device is connected to your computer,  andyour computer is connected to the internet.
-1. Connect your Azure Sphere device to your PC by USB.
+1. Even if you've performed this setup previously, ensure that you have Azure Sphere SDK version 20.0 or above.
+At the command prompt, run **azsphere show-version** to check.
+Install the Azure Sphere SDK for [Windows](https://docs.microsoft.com/azure-sphere/install/install-sdk) or [Linux](https://docs.microsoft.com/azure-sphere/install/install-sdk-linux) as needed.
-1. Enable [application development](https://docs.microsoft.com/azure-sphere/quickstarts/qs-blink-application#prepare-your-device-for-development-and-debugging), if you have not already done so:
+1. Enable application development, if you have not already done so, by entering the following line at the command prompt:

    `azsphere device enable-development`

-1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples/) repo and find the HTTPS_Curl_Easy sample in the HTTPS folder.
+1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples) repo and find the HTTPS_Curl_Easy_HighLevelApp sample in the HTTPS folder.

-1. Start Visual Studio.
-From the **File** menu, select **Open > CMake...** and navigate to the folder that contains the sample.
+## Set up hardware to display output

-1. Select the file CMakeLists.txt and then click **Open**
+To prepare your hardware to display output from the sample, see "Set up hardware to display output" for [Windows](https://docs.microsoft.com/azure-sphere/install/development-environment-windows#set-up-hardware-to-display-output) or [Linux](https://docs.microsoft.com/azure-sphere/install/development-environment-linux#set-up-hardware-to-display-output).

 ## Add host names to the application manifest